zkWildfire/wizard.dev/docs/index.md

 and interactive demos of these projects on my blog at [whattf.how](https://www.whattf.how).
 You can also learn more about who I am on the [About Me](./about-me.md) page.

+> Disclaimer: I am currently employed by Nvidia as a software engineer.
+> However, this blog is not affiliated with Nvidia in any way.
+All opinions
+> expressed on this blog are my own and do not reflect the opinions of Nvidia.

 ## Website Status
 This website will continuously be a work in progress as I add more projects and learn new subjects.
 The status of each section of the website is tracked in